Damadimo/Altera_Home_Assesment/README.md

 **Typing**

 Typing works in both kinds of editors
-- Standard fields (<input>, <textarea>): we set .value and fire an input event so frameworks update.
+- Standard fields (input, textarea): we set .value and fire an input event so frameworks update.
 - Rich editors (contenteditable): “insert text” character by character, which triggers the editor’s own handlers.

 **Timing and waiting**